What is Package Manager in Linux? [Types, Functions & Usage]

 What Are Package Managers?

-To download, install, remove, and upgrade packages one can use a software application that makes this management easier called package manager.
+A package manager is a software application to download, install, remove, and upgrade software packages.
+It can be a command line tool or a tool with a graphical interface.
 Package managers mainly simplify the management process and help to handle the system efficiently.
 It lists all the dependencies and metadata that help the user to prevent the missing of information.

 Types of Package Managers in Linux